CrazyRedMachine/NostalgiaIO/README.md

 ## TODO

-- Write a ~~leonardo firmware~~ forwarder binary (so that can be used on real cabs as well without rewiring anything) so one can modeswitch between midi/keyboard or native serial mode, and spoof lamp data messages internally for general coolness
+- Write a leonardo firmware so one can modeswitch between midi keyboard, pc keyboard, hid multitouch (and with light effects) to play on PC version and android games as well.

+- Write a forwarder binary to keypresses so that real cab can play Op3 PC version as well.